 Interviewer: Skip Lane

-Guy Kay: I was born Jamaica Long Island, actually part of New York City.
+Guy Kay: I was born in Jamaica Long Island, actually part of New York City.
 And we came here in 1972.
 I took a job at Beringer Vineyards for the Nestle Company.
-They had owned [indiscernible] of vineyards on April fool’s day.
+They had owned [INDECIFERABLE] of vineyards on April Fool’s Day.

 Skip Lane: What are some of your earliest memories of St. Helena?

-Guy Kay: The first, my first memory is the fact that there were no traffic lights and the second memory comes from a small transaction at Steve’s Hardware.
+Guy Kay: The first, my first memory is the fact that there were no traffic lights and the second memory comes from a small transaction at Steves Hardware.
 I needed two padlocks for the winery.
-So I went down to the hardware story.
+So, I went down to the hardware store.
 I had been here two days, nobody knew me and I told the clerk I needed two padlocks and he said, took me over to a display and I picked out two padlocks and he handed them to me.
-He took out his pad and he said cash or charge and I said, its charge.
+He took out his pad and he said cash or charge and I said, it’s charge.
 And he said, well and I said Beringer Brothers.
-He started to write Beringer and I thought this is too easy so I said to him, no it’s Christian Brothers.
+He started to write Beringer and I thought this is too easy, so I said to him, no it’s Christian Brothers.
 And he struck out Beringer and he started writing Christian Brothers and I said it’s really Beringer.
 And he was quite indignant.
 He said, do you know where you work?
-So it was a world of presumed honesty.
+So, it was a world of presumed honesty.